July 24, 2025

 Regional and Mineralogical Aspects of PGM Production

-PGMs are typically associated with nickel-copper sulphides found in magmatic rocks.
-They are produced either as primary products or as by-products of nickel and copper mining, depending on the ore's metal concentrations.
+PGMs are typically associated with nickel-copper sulfides found in magmatic rocks.
+They are produced either as primary products or as by-products of nickel and copper mining, depending on the ore’s metal concentrations.
 The primary PGM deposits are rare and geographically concentrated.
 South Africa leads global production, contributing 58%, followed by Russia at 26%, and smaller contributions from Zimbabwe, Canada, and the United States.
 Notable deposits include the Bushveld Complex in South Africa, the Great Dyke in Zimbabwe, and the Sudbury deposit in Canada.

 PGM ores often contain base metals such as nickel, copper, and cobalt, along with gold and other trace elements.
 Primary minerals associated with PGMs include pyrrhotite, chalcopyrite, and pentlandite, with varying recovery challenges.
 Advances in processing technology are necessary to efficiently recover PGMs from these complex mineral matrices.